elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/defining-a-pattern.md

 - **The concepts must be proven solutions to a problem:** Design patterns require proof that they function as described, and without this, we should not entertain its use.

 - **It must describe or express a relationship:** A pattern may represent a module type in some circumstances.
-While an implementation may appear this way, the formal design description must specify far deeper system structures and processes that explain how it gets connected to code.
+While an implementation may appear this way, the formal design description must specify far deeper system structures and processes that explain how it connects to our code.

 <br />
   </div>